ljrk0/Framework_Laptop_11th_Gen_Intel_Core_BIOS_3.19_EFI/README.md

 This script collects the official 3.19 BIOS and 15.0.42 CSME, as well as an **untrusted** CSME Updater from intel and repackages the bundle to flash the firmware on non-Windows systems.
+You can skip the CSME update if you do not trust those files.

 ## Usage